Yuss76A/hangman/README.md

 | Game Outcome Message | Upon game conclusion, message displayed indicating win or loss. | Complete game through win and loss scenarios. | When user wins, congratulatory message should display.
 When user loses, commiserative message should appear. | Confirmed. |
 | Play Again Prompt | Upon game conclusion, user is asked about playing another round. | Conclude game. | When game completed, prompt should appear allowing user to exit program or start new game.
 Program should restart if user accepts and terminate if user declines. | Verified. |
 | Play Again Validation | Validate play again response from user. | Provide invalid input to play again prompt. | If user provides invalid input to play again prompt, they should be notified and allowed to input again. | As expected. |

-## Libraries Used

-* The **requests** library was utilized in the game, with words carefully crafted around an espionage theme to enhance the immersive experience.
-* The **random** module was used to select words unpredictably from the list of options.
-* The **os** module was employed to manage console interactions, allowing the screen to be cleared dynamically for a cleaner game interface.
-* The **time** module was used to control timing, creating delays for animations and effects to enhance user engagement.
-* The **sys** module facilitated output manipulation, enabling text to display gradually for a typewriter effect, enriching the visual experience.

 ## Credits